teamclouday/UnityLearn/Clock/README.md

 # Clock

-This project is a reproduction of ["Game Objects and Scripts Creating a Clock"](https://catlikecoding.com/unity/tutorials/basics/game-objects-and-scripts/)
+This project is a reproduction of ["Game Objects and Scripts Creating a Clock"](https://catlikecoding.com/unity/tutorials/basics/game-objects-and-scripts/)\
 It shows a clock and tells you the current time.

 ------

 `Assets` folder contains all data for game
-`Build` folder contains built game for Windows x86_64 platform
-`Build_Android` folder contains built game for Android platform

 ------